Aspiring border agent, dancer, engineer among concert dead

 “He was (an) innocent young soul who would always put others before him.
 He was a hard-working man who loved his family and took care of us.
 He was there in a heartbeat for anything.
 He always had a solution to everything,” Basil Baig told ABC News.

-A funeral for Danish Baig is expected to be held on Sunday in Colleyville in the Dallas-Forth Worth area, his brother said.
+A funeral for Danish Baig was held Sunday in Colleyville in the Dallas-Forth Worth area.
 Messages left with Basil Baig were not returned.

 LOVED TO DANCE